 Cool Home Science

-Just about the time I was unpacking all that boba, the Spherification kit became available in the Science Buddies Store.
+Just about the time I was unpacking all that boba, the Spherification Kit became available.
 I knew the molecular gastronomy spherification process is used in a human biology project that lets students explore how blood clots.
 In that science project, students use spherification to simulate and explore the clotting process—and to better understand what happens when clotting doesn't work properly.
 But I hadn't realized when reviewing the project on hemophilia and clotting that the same process used in the Science Buddies project to help students better understand a core biological process is actually a technique more commonly used to make something edible—tasty treats referred to as "spherification caviar" that can be eaten alone, added to desserts, or even used in drinks.

 From juice-filled spherification caviar to spheres of sauces, honey, and even solid foods, many cooks use spherification to add something flavor-filled and unexpected to their dishes.

-As I read the product information describing the Spherification kit and took a look at the brand new Serving Spheres for Supper: Use Molecular Gastronomy to Change the Shape of Your Food project that involves spherification, I realized that what students make in the project is very, very similar to popping boba.
+As I read the product information describing the Spherification kit and took a look at the brand new Make Popping Boba Balls Out of Your Drinks project that involves spherification, I realized that what students make in the project is very, very similar to popping boba.